 12. Leverage Account Based Marketing

-Outdated, traditional marketing approaches can often focus on attracting as many leads as possible to the top of your sales funnel with limited criteria necessary.
+Outdated, traditional marketing approaches can often focus on attracting as many leads as possible to the top of your sales funnel with limited criteria necessary to show quick wins or revenue spikes.
 An indirect approach like this can require a lot of effort with little return.

 Account based marketing (ABM) describes a personalized strategy for an individual buyer within a business.
 A targeted tactic like this can be beneficial for a number of reasons.